Graffiti in the United States: Origins

 Early modernist graffiti can be dated back to boxcars in the early 1920s yet the graffiti movement seen in today's contemporary world really originated through the minds of political activists and gang members of the 1960s.
 The "pioneering era" of graffiti took place during the years 1969 through 1974.
 This time period was a time of change in popularity and style.
-New York City became the new hub (formerly Philadelphia, Pennsylvania and to a lesser degree in Boston) of graffiti tags and images. graffitists during this time period sought to put as many markings up as possible around the city.
+New York City was the main hub of the art form.
+Graffitists during this time period sought to put as many markings up as possible around the city.
 This was the ultimate goal of exposure.
-Soon after the migration from Philadelphia to New York City, the city produced one of the first graffiti graffitists to gain media attention in itself, TAKI 183.
+The city produced one of the first graffiti writers to gain media attention in itself, TAKI 183.
 TAKI 183 was a youth from Washington Heights, Manhattan who worked as a foot messenger.
 His tag is a mixture of his name Demetrius (Demetraki), TAKI, and his street number, 183rd.
 Being a foot messenger, he was constantly on the subway and began to put up his tags along with his travels.
 This spawned a 1971 article in The New York Times titled "'Taki 183' Spawns Pen Pals".
 Julio 204 is also credited as an early graffitist, though not recognized at the time outside of the graffiti subculture.